Pregnancy Education Companion: week 25

 Part 2: Experiencing a multiple pregnancy – twins or more

-Being pregnant with more than one baby, you are more likely to experience nausea, heartburn, vomiting and backache.
+If you’re pregnant with twins or more, you’re more likely to experience nausea, heartburn, vomiting, and backache.

-As your pregnancy progresses, there is a higher risk of developing gestational diabetes and anaemia - all of which can be managed with regular Clinic visits and care during your pregnancy.
-Preterm labour (before 37 weeks) is also more common with a multiple pregnancy.
+As your pregnancy progresses, there is a higher chance of developing gestational diabetes and anaemia.
+Anaemia means you don't have enough red blood cells, which can make you feel tired and weak.
+These conditions can be managed with regular clinic visits and proper care.
+Preterm labour (before 37 weeks) is also more common.

-Being fit and healthy during your pregnancy, and managing your weight gain, can help your body to cope better with the multiple pregnancy.
-Your health care professionals will also see you more frequently, with potentially more visits, scans, and tests.
+Staying fit, healthy, and managing weight gain can help your body handle the demands of a multiple pregnancy better.
+Your health professionals will see you more frequently, with potentially more visits, scans, and tests.

-Planning for the birth of your babies will be discussed as either a vaginal birth or an elective (planned) caesarean section.
-Attending one of our Childbirth Education programs will be useful, especially the one designed for twins and more.
+Planning for the birth of your babies will involve discussing options like a vaginal birth or an elective (planned) caesarean section.

-You can successfully breastfeed if you are having more than one baby.
-Support is offered by our midwives and lactation consultants in the Breastfeeding Centre, located on Level 4 at the Women’s in Parkville.
+You can breastfeed your babies successfully with support from our midwives and lactation consultants in the Breastfeeding Centre, located on Level 4 at the Women’s.

 Support

-You will need the support of others.
-Look at support that may be available from friends and family, your local council or community health centre and through the organisations listed below:
+You’ll need support from others.
+Consider seeking help from friends and family, your local council or community health centre, and through the organisations listed below:

-Also contact Services Australia (previously called Centrelink) to see if there is any additional financial support available
+Also, contact Services Australia (formerly Centrelink) to see if any extra financial support is available.

-Part 3: Prematurity – babies born before 36 weeks’ gestation
+Part 3: Premature babies - born before 36 weeks

 This can be a stressful time for parents.
-The hospital environment may be overwhelming, and it can be hard not to be anxious.
-Therefore, it is important that you rest, eat well, and communicate with your partner and the health care team.
+The hospital environment may feel overwhelming, and it’s natural to feel anxious.
+It’s important to rest, eat well, and communicate with your partner or support person and the healthcare team.

-Having an unwell or preterm baby can affect your confidence with parenting your baby.
-There will be many ways that you can be involved with your baby’s care, such as talking, reading, and singing to them, nappy changing, skin-to-skin care and holding them, when possible.
+Having an unwell or preterm baby can affect your confidence in parenting your baby.
+But there are many ways you can be involved with your baby’s care, like talking, reading, and singing to them, changing their nappies, providing skin-to-skin care, and holding them when possible.

 Breastfeeding may or may not be possible in the beginning.
 Our midwives will help you with expressing milk and feeding your baby.